mgornet/CNPEN/README.md

 Clone the repository on your own laptop or export it on a remote server (Google Colab, Kaggle Kernel etc).

-Launch the training via the notebook xxx.
-You will get a file of your model parameters.
+Launch the training via the notebook "train".
+You can download a file of your model parameters at the end.

+## 2. Determine the best threshold for your model

+Run the notebook "determine_threshold" to visualize the different thresholds that can be used for your model.
+You can upload your own model at the beginning of the notebook or use a pretrained model.

-## 2. Test our model
+## 3. Test your model

-Run the notebook xxx and observe the results.
-You can make your own tests depending on what issue you want to study.
+Run the notebook "various_tests" and observe the results.
+You can make your own tests depending on what you want to study.
+You can upload your own model at the beginning of the notebook or use a pretrained model.

-## 3. Improve your model
+## 3. Check the fairness of your model

+Run the notebook "fairness study" to look at some metrics showing how fair is your model.
+You can upload your own model at the beginning of the notebook or use a pretrained model.